TalesOfUnsolvedMysteries/game_client/README.md

-# The bug adventure show
+# Tales of Unsolved Mysteries
 A graphic adventure for the blockchain.
-A multi-game-jam-entry for the Game Off, AdvXJam 2021, Theta Hackathon Q3 2021 and GoGodotJam 2021.